chorenzo-dev/recipes-core/code-quality/code-formatting/prompt.md

 ## Expected Output
 - code-formatting.exists: Whether any code formatter is configured for the project
-- code-formatting.applied: Whether formatting appears to be consistently enforced
 - code-formatting.variant: The specific formatter tool detected (if any)